Jexsie/NoobisoftControlCenter/README.md

   - New users receive random 4 skateboards when they log in for the first time.
   - The game interface displays the username and a list of available skateboards.

-## Cross-Game NFT Interaction

-**From Game 1 to Game 2**:

-- Each card owned by the user in Game 1 unlocks a custom skateboard in Game 2 featuring the card’s design.

-**From Game 2 to Game 1**:

-- Each skateboard owned in Game 2 grants the user a custom "Skate Attack" card in Game 1, with the skateboard's image on the card.

 ## Technology Stack

 - **Backend**: Java Spring Boot for server-side logic